A new wave of biotechnology startups are changing the paradigm on aging, disease, and human lifespan.

 Healthspan Capital's rolling fund lets investors start investing in longevity in a way that's simple and flexible -- all through AngelList.

-Nathan Cheng is the Program Director of the On Deck Longevity Biotech Fellowship, and the founder of Longevity Marketcap, the most widely read newsletter on investing in longevity.
-He is also the founder of Longevity List and the host of The Longevity Biotech Show podcast.
+Nathan Cheng is the Program Director of the On Deck Longevity Biotech and the Longevity Biotech Fellowship.
+He is also the founder of Longevity Marketcap, the most widely read newsletter on investing in longevity, Longevity List, and the host of The Longevity Biotech Show podcast.

 Nathan obtained his Master’s degree in Physics from the University of Toronto.
 He was awarded both CGS-Masters and CGS-Doctoral graduate scholarships from the Natural Sciences and Engineering Research Council of Canada.